madetech/handbook/roles/sfia/software_engineer_2.md

 - Provides guidance and support to more junior members of the team in helping them identify what work to pick up
 - Able to iteratively deliver features of reasonable complexity, in known contexts
 - Able to architect and deliver simple features in new contexts
-- Uses a range of techniques and best practices to build easy to maintain solutions
+- Uses a range of techniques and best practises to build easy to maintain solutions
 - Has developed strong debugging skills, and can remediate issues both locally and in deployed environments
 - Able to work effectively in brownfield projects within days
 - Proficient in multiple languages, frameworks and technologies